-No statement can be made on the use of specially protected biotope areas under Article 30 of the Federal Nature Conservation Act (BNatSchG) due to the lack of a reliable scientific basis.
-A comprehensive sediment and biotope mapping of the EEZs currently being carried out will provide a more reliable basis for assessment in future.
+No statement can be made on the use of specially protected biotopes pursuant to Section 30 of the Federal Nature Conservation Act due to the lack of reliable scientific data.
+Extensive sediment and biotope mapping of the EEZs that is being carried out at present will provide more reliable assessment data in future.

-In addition to the direct use of the seabed and thus of the habitat of the organisms settled there, installations' foundations, overlying pipelines and submarine power cables and necessary intersection-crossing structures lead to an additional volume of hard substrate.
-As a result, alien hard substrate loving species can settle and change the species composition.
-This effect can lead to cumulative effects due to the erection of multiple offshore structures, pipelines, power cables or rock fills in crossing areas of pipelines and cables.
-The benthic fauna adapted to soft soils also loses habitat due to the hard substrate introduced.
-However, according to current knowledge, since both the grid infrastructure and the wind farms will use ‰ of the area, no significant impacts are to be expected in the cumulative area which would endanger the marine environment with regard to the seabed and benthos.
+Besides the direct use of the seabed and thus of the habitat of the organisms settled there, turbine foundations, pipelines on the seabed and necessary intersections lead to an additional supply of hard substrate.
+Alien hard-substrate-loving species may settle as a result and change the species composition.
+This can lead to cumulative effects due to the construction of multiple offshore structures, pipelines or rock fills at pipeline intersections.
+Benthic fauna adapted to soft soils is also losing habitat due to the hard substrate introduced.
+However, according to current knowledge no significant impact is to be expected in the cumulative area which would endanger the marine environment with regard to the seabed and benthos, since only a very small area will be taken up by both the grid infrastructure and the wind farms.